abuelnasr0/tic-tac-toe-python/README.md

 # tic-tac-toe-python
-tic-tac-toe game which you will play with AI that think using minimax algorithm .
+tic-tac-toe game which you will play with AI that thinks using minimax algorithm .

 # Requirements
 gamepy